 We found 5 orthopedic reconstructive surgeons who accept Humana Simplicity HMO Open Access Gold 02/100 near Knoxville, TN.

-Dr. Brian Covino's medical specialty is adult orthopedic reconstructive surgery.
+Dr. Brian Covino practices adult orthopedic reconstructive surgery.
 Dr. Covino graduated from Georgetown University School of Medicine.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Covino honors.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Covino honors.

 Conditions / Treatments

 Adult orthopedic reconstructive surgery is the medical specialty devoted to the surgical care or replacement of damaged joints in adults.
 Most commonly, this care focuses on the hip and knee, but it can also be used to treat joints such as the shoulder or ankle.
 Some adult orthopedic reconstructive surgeons specialize on only one part of the body, such as the hip.

 The most common cause of joint damage treated by adult orthopedic reconstructive surgeon is arthritis.
 Other joint issues often seen involve cartilage and ligament tears, autoimmune disorders, and orthopedic complications due to diabetes or cancer.

 Some of the procedures that may be performed by an adult orthopedic reconstructive surgeon include:

 - Joint replacement, also known as arthroplasty

 - Meniscal repair, fixing a torn piece of cartilage in the knee